databrary/policies/privacy.md

 administration.
 Every time you request or download a file from one of our Websites, Databrary may store data about these events and your IP address in a log file.
-We may use this information to analyze trends, administer the site, track users\' movements, and gather broad demographic information for aggregate use or for other business purposes.
-When you access or leave our Websites by clicking on a hyperlink, we may receive the URL from the site from which you last visited or the one to which you\'re directed.
+We may use this information to analyze trends, administer the site, track users' movements, and gather broad demographic information for aggregate use or for other business purposes.
+When you access or leave our Websites by clicking on a hyperlink, we may receive the URL from the site from which you last visited or the one to which you're directed.
 We also may receive location data passed to us from third-party services or GPS-enabled devices that you have set up in order to customize your experience based on location information.